+We're starting with the obvious one here.
 When you add a thick layer of fabric or any other material over your hands in the form of a good pair of work gloves, you protect them in many ways.
-Gloves can protect your hands from a range of hazards, from electric shocks to strong chemicals.
+Gloves can protect your hands from hazards, from electric shocks to strong chemicals.
 They also let you touch, push and pull hot objects without experiencing a burn.

 In many cases, wearing safety gloves is part of workplace compliance.
 Not wearing them can lead to penalties for workers as well as employers.

-A top-of-the-line pair of safety work gloves provides temperature insulation that comes useful while working in extreme weather conditions.
-In winter, they protect your hands from frostbite and other cold weather hazards.
-There are also gloves available that protect the wearers hands against hot objects.
-These are used by welders and foundry workers.
+A top-of-the-line pair of gloves provide temperature insulation that comes useful while working in extreme weather conditions.
+In winter, they protect your hands from frostbite and other cold-weather hazards.
+There are also gloves available that protect the wearer's hands against hot objects.
+Welders and foundry workers use these.

 Top Materials for Safety Work Gloves

 Leather has been in use for making safety work gloves for hundreds of years.
-The most popular type of leathers are cowhide, goatskin and pigskin, while deerskin is used to make premium gloves.
-Leather offers excellent abrasion and heat resistant qualities.
+The most popular leather work gloves are cowhide, goatskin, and pigskin, while deerskin is used to make premium gloves.
+Leather offers excellent abrasion resistance but makes it safe to handle rough objects.
+Leather’s natural heat-resistant qualities make it a great option to protect against sparks and hot chips of metal.
 We should mention that leather is a natural material and is available in different grades and qualities, and more economical leather gloves may contain flaws.

-Flock lined or dipped rubber gloves are waterproof and have excellent flexibility and dexterity.
-These gloves are often specialized and created for specific tasks such as chemical handling and electrical protection.
 Rubber gloves need to be regularly inspected to detect peeling, cuts, or cracks that would compromise their effectiveness.
+Flock-lined or dipped rubber gloves are waterproof and have excellent flexibility and dexterity.
+These gloves are often specialized and created for specific chemical handling and electrical protection tasks.

 If you are picking work gloves for a worksite where the temperature usually remains high, you should go with gloves made of breathable material, this will help keep your hands cool.
 If you are working in winter condition, make sure you purchase thermal lined gloves, to help prevent frostbite.